Huegoxaga/notes/algorithm/ml.md

   - Then, the data can be fed into other algorithms.
 Ex, ANNs or Native Bayes for classfication.
 - Word2Vec
   - Word2Vec are used to predict a vector representation of a word using a model trained by a text corpus
-    - It is a word embedding(representation) method, word embedding is the collective name for a set of language modeling and feature learning techniques in natural language processing (NLP) where words or phrases from the vocabulary are mapped to vectors of real numbers.
+    - It is a word embedding(representation) method, word embedding is the collective name for a set of language modeling and feature learning techniques in natural language processing (NLP) where words or phrases from the vocabulary are mapped to vectors of real numbers
+      - language model is a model of the probability of a sequence of words (sentence)
     - it converts every word in a large text corpus into a vector
     - text corpus is a language resource consisting of a large and structured set of texts
     - It can predict any word if all its subwords presented in the training text corpus